OrhanKupusoglu/export-excel-macros/README.md

 # Export MS Excel Macros

-Since MS Excel workbooks are binary file formats, they are not suitable for revision control.
+Since [MS Excel](https://en.wikipedia.org/wiki/Microsoft_Excel) workbooks are binary file formats, they are not suitable for revision control.

-A [Bash script](./pre-commit/pre-commit) and a [Python script](./pre-commit/pre-commit.py) together export macros contained in workbooks.

-These scripts are tested only on MS Windows.
+An MS Excel workbook containing macros, if added to [Git](https://en.wikipedia.org/wiki/Git), should be able to export all the source codes with each commit.

 &nbsp;